 My writing work typically focuses on the topics of health, the arts, education, and culture.

 I started out as a music journalist, interviewing artists such as Terri Lyne Carrington, Blues Traveler, Fiction Plane, Karmin, Clint Mansell, and The Office star Creed Bratton.
-I also covered press for tours including Janelle Monae, The Police, She & Him, Muse, and Kimbra.
+I have also covered concerts including Janelle Monae, The Police, She & Him, Muse, and Kimbra.
 You may find some of these pieces in my 2013 Musician Career Profiles Project here.

 Random nuggets of About Me that may help you understand who I am and what I am all about: